-As part of our business strategy, we may invest in or acquire other businesses, technologies or assets, or we may enter into joint ventures or other strategic relationships with third parties.
-For example, in the last five years we acquired the businesses of V-Secure Technologies Inc., or V-secure, Covelight and, in March 2009, the "Alteon" product line of Nortel.
-In connection with future acquisitions, we may assume liabilities, incur acquisition related costs, incur amortization expenses related to intangible assets or realize large write-offs based on management decision that such assets will no longer be used or will be phased out.
-In addition, the future valuation of these acquisitions may decrease from the market price paid by us, which may result in the impairment of the relevant assets.
+As part of our business strategy, we may invest in or acquire other businesses, technologies or assets or enter into joint ventures or other strategic relationships with third parties.
+For example, in the last five years, we have acquired the business of Covelight and the "Alteon" product line of Nortel.
+In connection with future acquisitions, we may assume liabilities, incur acquisition related costs, incur amortization expenses or realize write-offs on assets no longer being used or phased out.
+In addition, the future valuation of these acquisitions may decrease from the market price paid by us which could result in the impairment of our goodwill associated with the relevant assets.
 For example, during 2008 we had an impairment charge of \$2.0 million in connection with intangible assets acquired as a result of the Covelight acquisition.
 Moreover, our operation of any acquired or merged businesses, technologies or assets could involve numerous risks, including:

-- Post-merger integration problems resulting from the combination of any acquired operations with our own operations or from the combination of two or more operations into a new merged entity; - Diversion of management's attention from our core business; - Substantial expenditures, which could divert funds from other corporate uses; - · Entering markets in which we have little or no experience; and - Loss of key employees of the acquired operations.
+- post-merger integration problems resulting from the combination of any acquired operations with our own operations or from the combination of two or more operations into a new merged entity; - diversion of management's attention from our core business; - · substantial expenditures, which could divert funds from other corporate uses; - · entering markets in which we have little or no experience; and - loss of key employees of the acquired operations.

-We cannot be certain that our recent acquisitions or any future acquisition or merger will be successful.
-If the operation of the business of any recent or future acquisitions or mergers disrupts our operations, our business may suffer.
-Furthermore, even if we successfully integrate the acquired business with our own, we may not receive the intended benefits of the acquisition.
-In addition, our pursuit of potential acquisitions, including the Alteon Acquisition, may divert our management's attention from our core business and require considerable cash outlays at the expense of our existing operations, whether or not such transactions are consummated.
+We cannot be certain that our recent acquisitions or any future acquisitions or mergers will be successful.
+If the operation of the business of any recent or future acquisitions or mergers disrupts our operations, our results of operations may be adversely affected, and even if we successfully integrate the acquired business with our own, we may not receive the intended benefits of the acquisition.
+In addition, our pursuit of potential acquisitions may divert our management's attention from our core business and require considerable cash outlays at the expense of our existing operations, whether or not such transactions are consummated.

-We have a limited order backlog.
-If revenue levels for any quarter fall below our expectations, our earnings will decrease.
+We have a limited order backlog, and if revenue levels for any quarter fall below our expectations, our earnings will decrease.

-We have a limited order backlog, which makes revenues in any quarter dependent on orders received and delivered in that quarter.
-A delay in the recognition of revenue may have a negative impact on our results of operations for a given period.
-We base our decisions regarding our operating expenses on anticipated revenue trends, and our expense levels are relatively fixed, or require some time for adjustment.
-Because only a small portion of our expenses varies with our revenues, if revenue levels fall below our expectations, our earnings will decrease.
+We have a limited order backlog which makes revenues in any quarter highly dependent on orders received and delivered in that quarter.
+Consequently, a delay in our recognition of revenue may have a negative impact on our results of operations for a given quarter.
+We base our decisions regarding our operating expenses on anticipated revenue trends and our expense levels are relatively fixed.
+As such, because only a small portion of our expenses are dependent on our revenues, if our revenues fall below our expectations, our earnings and profitability for that period will be materially and adversely affected.

 We depend upon independent distributors to sell our products to customers.
-If our distributors do not succeed in selling our products, our revenues will suffer.
+If our distributors do not succeed in selling our products, we may not be able to operate profitably.